pyqg/pyqg/docs/equations/notation_sqg_model.rst

    \hat \psi = Ae^{\frac{\kappa N}{f_0}z} + Be^{-\frac{\kappa N}{f_0}z},.

-Our decay at negative infinity immediately tells us that B = 0.
-Differentiating with respect to z and evaluating at the surface tells us $A = f_0 \hat b / \kappa N$ so that we have the result.
+Our decay at negative infinity immediately tells us that :math:`B = 0`.
+Differentiating with respect to :math:`z` and evaluating at the surface tells us :math:`A = f_0 \hat b / \kappa N` so that we have the result.